On the dynamics of minimal homeomorphisms of $\mathbb{T}^2$ which are not pseudo-rotations: Stable sets at infinity: transverse direction

 Now, putting together \eqref{eq:Lefschetz-fix-pnt-formula} and \eqref{eq:index-less-than-2-at-infty} we conclude that

 By an argument similar to that one we used to prove Claim~\ref{cla:index-less-than-2-at-infty}, one can show both fixed points $-\infty$ and $+\infty$ are not dissipative (\ie they are neither attractive nor repulsive).
-In fact, arguing by contradiction let us suppose, for instance, $+\infty$ has a trapping neighborhood, \ie there is a bounded open subset $V$ containing $+\infty$ such that $\hat f(\overline{V})\subset V$.
-Following the very same reasoning we invoked to prove Claim~\ref{cla:index-less-than-2-at-infty} one can conclude in this case that it holds
+In fact, arguing by contradiction let us suppose, for instance, that there is a trapping neighborhood $V$ of $+\infty$, \ie $V\subset\hat\A$ is an open set such that $+\infty\in V$, $-\infty\not\in V$ and $\hat f(\overline{V})\subset V$.
+Following the very same reasoning we used to prove Claim~\ref{cla:index-less-than-2-at-infty} one can conclude in this case that

 However this last estimate is incompatible with the convexity of $\rho(\tilde f)$ and our hypothesis \eqref{eq:rot-set-inters-X-axes}.
 So, $-\infty$ and $+\infty$ are non-dissipative.